shaunpwilkinson/aphid/README.md

 Analysis with profile hidden Markov models in R

-`aphid` is an R package for package containing functions for building and using profile hidden Markov models for biological sequence analysis.
-Functions are included for multiple and pairwise sequence alignment, model construction and parameter optimization, calculation of conditional probabilities (with the forward and Viterbi algorithms), tree-based sequence weighting, k-mer distance calculation, sequence simulation, and file import/export compatible with the  [HMMER](http://www.hmmer.org/) software package.
+`aphid` is an R package containing functions for building and using profile hidden Markov models for biological sequence analysis.
+Functions are included for multiple and pairwise sequence alignment, model construction and parameter optimization, calculation of conditional probabilities (with the forward, backward and Viterbi algorithms), tree-based sequence weighting, k-mer distance calculation, sequence simulation, and file import/export compatible with the  [HMMER](http://www.hmmer.org/) software package.
 The package also includes functions for standard hidden Markov